2020-opportunity-hack/Team-08/README.md

 - Once users sign-in to the app, they will have access to recommendeded match sprovided by the algorithm
 - Users can update preference parameters to alter the reccomendation algorithm results to get more personalized matches
 - Users also have the option to override the system recommended matches and add manual filters to serach for match of their choice

-For more specific details on our comprehensive plan for Greenwood's matchamking methodology, please take a gander at the wiki of this repository!